7 Station Road West,

 In 1936 a balcony was added, increasing the seating capacity to 662.
 When Cinemascope was fitted in the mid-1950’s, the screen was brought forward of the original proscenium.

-It was always independently operated, until mid-2001, when Mainline Pictures chain took over and it was re-named Screen at the Plaza.
+It was always independently operated, until mid-2001, when the owner died and it was purchased by a property developer and leased to the Mainline Pictures chain and they re-named it Screen Oxted.
 A licenced bar was opened in May 2001, located in former shop premises which adjoined the entrance.
-In 2008, Mainline Pictures were taken over by the Everyman Media Group.
-Seating at the now re-named Screen Oxted, is now provided for 440, using the stalls seating area only.
+In 2008, Mainline Pictures were taken over by the Everyman Media Group and re-named Everyman Oxted.

 Just login to your account and subscribe to this theater